Tyranni

-The Tyranni (suboscines) are a suborder of passerine birds that includes more than 1,000 species, the large majority of which are South American.
+The Tyranni (suboscines) are a suborder of passerine birds that includes more than 1,000 species, a large majority of which are South American.
 It is named after the type genus Tyrannus.
 These have a different anatomy of the syrinx musculature than the oscines (songbirds of the larger suborder Passeri), hence the common name of suboscines.

-The available morphological, DNA sequence, and biogeographical data, as well as the (scant) fossil record, agree that these two major passerine suborders are evolutionarily distinct clades.
+The suboscines originated in South America about 50 million years ago and dispersed into the Old World likely via a trans-Atlantic route during the Oligocene.
+Their presence in the early Oligocene of Europe is well documented by several fossil specimens.

 Systematics

 The suborder Tyranni is divided into two infraorders: the Eurylaimides and the Tyrannides.
 The New Zealand wrens in the family Acanthisittidae are placed in a separate suborder Acanthisitti.

 The phylogenetic relationships of the 16 families in the Tyranni suborder is shown below.
 The cladogram is based on a large molecular genetic study by Carl Oliveros and collaborators published in 2019: The families and the species numbers are from the list maintained by the International Ornithologists' Union (IOC).

 The Eurylaimides contain the Old World suboscines – mainly distributed in tropical regions around the Indian Ocean – and a single American species, the sapayoa: